Battle of Kambula: Kambula camp

 The defences on Kambula consisted of a hexagonal laager formed with wagons that were tightly locked together, and a separate kraal for the cattle, constructed on the edge of the southern face of the ridge.
 Trenches and earth parapets surrounded both sections and a stone redoubt had been built on a rise just north of the kraal.
 A palisade blocked the 100 yd between the kraal and redoubt, while four 7-pounder guns were positioned between the redoubt and the laager to cover the northern approaches.

 Two more guns in the redoubt covered the north-east.
 Two companies were placed in the redoubt; another company occupied the cattle kraal and the remaining infantry manned the laager.
 The gunners had been told that if the Zulus got in close they were to abandon their guns and make for the laager.
 Wood's force mustered 121 Royal Artillery and Royal Engineers, 1,238 infantry and 638 mounted men.
-With headquarters staff, it totalled 2,000 men, of whom 88 were sick in hospital.
+With headquarters staff, there were 2,000 men, of whom 88 were sick in hospital.